About Drexel University Libraries

 About the Libraries

 Drexel University Libraries is a learning enterprise dedicated to providing access to authoritative information regardless of format, to building learning environments, to making connections across disciplines to connect individuals with scholarship and to modeling an entrepreneurial organization.
-With four physical locations and a dynamic online presence, the Libraries has 61 full time employees serving a Drexel community of over 25,000.
-In 2014, the Libraries facilitated access to over two million items, welcomed over 1 million visits to physical libraries and hosted over 6,000 reference consultations.

 At the opening of the Drexel Institute of Art, Science, and Industry in 1891, the Library and Reading Room occupied a prominent location on the first floor of the Main Building.
 In its first year, the Library developed a collection of nearly eight thousand volumes through gifts and donations from Drexel's founder, Anthony J. Drexel, and his business partner, George W. Childs.
 The Standish Collection of rare books was acquired in 1898.
 The first director of the Drexel library and founder of the library school was Alice B. Kroeger (1864-1909), a former student of Melvil Dewey.
 Kroeger was followed by a series of prominent female librarians, each prolific writers and active members of the American Library Association.
 These directors led both the Library and Library School (the third such school to open in the United States and currently the second oldest in the nation) until 1962, when the leadership of Library and Library School was separated.